Running Through Wine Country: Oliver’s Incredible Half Corked Marathon

 This set the scene for the rest of the morning.
 With so much wine to sample and spectacular views to take in, the kilometres passed quickly.
 Our gregarious fellow runners surely helped too.

 It was a good thing we prepared for the road ahead, which featured the last big hill of the day.
 And it was a long one.
-We were rewarded by not one, but three wineries at the top, with a total of six wines to taste!
+A fairly new addition to the Half Corked Marathon is the option to take a bus up the incline and bypass a 3km section.

 In a regular race, the last few kilometres can be the hardest.
 Not true for the Half Corked Marathon.
-It was all downhill, with five more wineries between us and the finish line.
+It was almost all downhill, with three more wineries between us and the finish line.
 Quite an incentive if you ask me!

-After meeting a couple of lovely winery dogs (Bruno and Penny, you stole our hearts) and some new friends from Northern BC, it was time to sprint to the finish.
+After meeting a lovely wine dog and Santa and his reindeer, it was time to sprint to the finish.

-Welcomed by live music, we picked up our medals (in the form of wine glasses) and a picnic lunch.
-With more wine samples by our side, we spent the afternoon cheering our fellow participants to the end.
+Welcomed by live music, we picked up our medals (in the form of wine glasses) and a tasty paella lunch.
+We spent the afternoon chatting with fellow racers and trying more wine.

-An average half marathon time is around two hours.
-We spent almost four hours on the Half Corked Marathon course and I can assure you we didn’t come first.
-A success!
-I’m already planning my costume for next year…
+An average half marathon time is around tw hours.
+We spent almost four hours on the Half Corked Marathon course – we were certainly not first across the line.
+Success!

 Half Corked Marathon: Essential details